esrlabs/northstar/doc/console.md

 <br/><img src="console-token.png" class="inline" width=600/>

+The permission `token_verification` is needed to perform a token verification.
+The permission `token_create` is needed to create tokens.

 #### Target and User

 A token is created for a `user`.
 The `user` string is implicitly the container